jhpyle/docassemble/_docs/scalability.md

 to `docassembleLb`, the name of the [Application Load Balancer] you created earlier.
 Under "Container to load balance," select "app:80:80" and click "Add to ELB."
 Set the "Target group name" to `web`, the "Target Group" you created earlier.
+Set the "Health check grace period" to 1200 seconds.
 Then click "Save."

 Note that the `app` task definition is much briefer than the `backend` task definition.
 This is because the `backend` service will save a